donaldRwilliams/blsmeta/README.md

     #> ------
     #> Date: Mon Jun 07 12:30:18 2021

-Notice that that `n` parameter is negative, implying that studies with larger sample sizes are more consistent (i.e., less heterogeneity).
+Notice that the `n` parameter is negative, implying that studies with larger sample sizes are more consistent (i.e., less heterogeneity).
 Soon, there will be a function to predict that heterogeneity, say, at particular values of `n` (this will also include uncertainty, which is a